 Ghost vs ConvertKit

-Side-by-side comparison of Ghost and ConvertKit for content creators.
+Side-by-side comparison of Ghost and ConvertKit.

 Open-source publishing platform built for serious creators